NamePendingCo/ArcaneCards/README.md

-# Arcane Cards Online Card Game
+# ArcaneCardsTCG
-The Arcane Cards project is a game using the Unity engine.
+The Arcane Cards TCG adapted to Unity.